The primary stage name someone uses.

 The Place of Birth field is not yet translatable.
 Please use the English names.

-The gender someone identifies as rather than the gender they were assigned at birth (e.g. Jazz Jennings, Laura Jane Grace and Laverne Cox are women) or the gender they sometimes present as in front of the camera (e.g. actor Chris Lilley and the drag queen RuPaul are men).
+The gender someone identifies as rather than the gender they were assigned at birth (e.g. Jazz Jennings, Laura Jane Grace and Laverne Cox are female) or the gender they sometimes present as in front of the camera (e.g. actor Chris Lilley and the drag queen RuPaul are male).

 Please file a content issue report when someone's gender field needs to be locked blank.